What is bipolar disorder?

 - Weight and/or appetite changes due to overeating or undereating

 - Physical symptoms unrealized by standard treatment (e.g., chronic pain, headaches)

 Bipolar disorder affects men and women equally.
 It usually appears between ages 15 and 25.
 The exact cause is unknown, but it occurs more often in relatives of people with bipolar disorder, suggesting that genetic factors contribute to the development and onset of the illness.
 Environmental stressors, such as major life changes, certain medications, illicit drugs, and significant shifts in routine and/or sleep may also contribute to illness onset.

 Individuals with symptoms of bipolar I disorder have had at least one manic episode.
 Individuals with bipolar I disorder may also have episodes of depression.
 Some individuals have unusual experiences while in a manic or depressive episode including perceptual disturbances and/or false/fixed beliefs.
 These are called psychotic symptoms.

-A mild form of Bipolar Disorder called cyclothymia indicates mood swings with alternating periods of hypomania and depression.
-These mood swings are unlike short-lived emotions experiences in reaction to stressful situations.
+A mild form of bipolar disorder called cyclothymia indicates mood swings with alternating periods of hypomania and depression.
+These mood swings are unlike short-lived emotions experienced in reaction to stressful situations.

 Treatment of bipolar disorder involves taking medications and going to mental health counseling (psychotherapy).
 Different types of medications can help control symptoms of bipolar disorder.
 Medication treatment of bipolar disorder is provided according to established treatment guidelines and the best available research evidence.
 Treatments are tailored to meet the individual needs of each patient as not everyone responds to medications in the same way.